U.S. Embassy London, United Kingdom - LND

 Do not make travel plans outside of the United Kingdom

-If your visa is approved, we will keep your passport at the embassy while we prepare your immigration packet and print a visa for your passport.
-We will return your passport via courier services within two weeks.
+If your visa is approved, we will keep your passport while we prepare your immigration packet and print a visa for it.
+We will return your passport by courier service within two weeks.

 back to top